 Along our ever-changing route, we will be sending out press-releases and giving media interviews so that families and friends of those memorialized may come forward, if they wish, and tell us about their loved ones.
-Judy and I will also be collecting the stories of the family and friends in order to find out how they have learned to live with their grief.
-The stories, as well as my adventures on the road, will be chronicled in a new book: Looking for Lilli: The Roadside Memorial Project.
+Judy and I will also be collecting the stories of the families and friends in order to find out how they have learned to live with their grief.
+The stories, as well as our adventures on the road, will be chronicled in a new book: Looking for Lilli II: The Roadside Memorial Project.

 FAR will be honored to make free online memorials of your loved ones at the FAR Website.
-Please send us any photos/details of roadside memorials in your family: we have international database for these “descansos” and will put any include as info as you wish to provide about them.
+Please send us any photos/details of roadside memorials in your family: we have international database for these “descansos” and will put any photos of them online with as much info as you wish to provide.